OppyDevAI/OppyDev/ActionDefinitionGuide.md

 - `streamer`: Setting this parameter tells the system that the action's response from the LLM will be streamed back to the UI.
 Normal usage of this parameter for plugins should set the value to 'plugin'.
 - `init`: A function that is triggered after all the files in the plugin have been initialized.
 - `workspace`: An object containing lifecycle functions that define the action's behavior at various stages of execution within the UI.
-- `agent`: An object that can contain custom functions to be executed by the agent, such as `call` and `modelResponse`.
+- `agent`: An object that can contain custom functions to be executed by the agent, such as `call` and `aftermodel`.

 ## Defining Workspace Lifecycle Functions